 more of those files are not read correctly by the game.

-As this document is primarily for EGWH, you may find the other
+As this document is primarily for Map editing, you may want to

 These are newly programmed editing features which where added